 A degree in pharmacy does not in itself confer the right to practice pharmacy.
 To acquire this right, pharmacy graduates must be licensed in accordance with the legislation of the province in which they wish to practice.
-The Ontario College of Pharmacists (OCP) is the body that is responsible for regulating the profession of pharmacy in Ontario which includes the issuance of certificates of registration for pharmacy students, interns, pharmacists and pharmacy technicians.
+The Ontario College of Pharmacists (OCP) is the body that is responsible for regulating the profession of pharmacy in Ontario, which includes the issuance of certificates of registration for pharmacy students, interns, pharmacists and pharmacy technicians.
 In order to engage in the practice of pharmacy students and interns must be registered with OCP.
-The requirements for licensure (called registration) as a pharmacist in Ontario include successful completion of the Pharmacy Examining Board of Canada (PEBC) Qualifying Examination, the OCP Pharmaceutical Jurisprudence Examination and Structured Practical Training (SPT) as well as completing other requirements such as the Declaration of Good Character.
-It is the responsibility of pharmacy students to be aware of the current entry-to-practice requirements for registration as a pharmacist in Ontario.
+Pharmacy graduates must complete the requirements for licensure (called registration) in order to practise as pharmacists in Ontario.

-For more information on the registration requirements in the province of Ontario, contact the Ontario College of Pharmacists, Client Services, 483 Huron Street, Toronto, ON, M5R 2R4.
-Telephone: 416-962-4861. www.ocpinfo.com.
+For more information on the registration requirements in the province of Ontario, contact the Ontario College of Pharmacists, Member Applications & Renewals, 483 Huron Street, Toronto, ON, M5R 2R4.
+Telephone: 416- 962-4861. www.ocpinfo.com/registration.